*As of April 12, 2021, Quicken Loans® isn’t offering 7/1 adjustable rate mortgages (ARMs).

 If you’re confident that you can make your monthly payments even if the interest rate reaches the maximum amount, then a 7/1 ARM is worth considering.
 A 7/1 ARM loan might also be worth considering if you think you’re only going to be in your home for a short amount of time before you sell again.
 This way, you can capitalize on the lower monthly payments.

 On the other hand, if you either feel more comfortable with predictable payments or plan to be in your home for a substantial amount of time, a fixed-rate mortgage might be more up your alley.
-Either way, it’s wise to talk to a Home Loan Expert at Quicken Loans® who can help you determine the best options for your unique situation.
+If you’re not sure what to do, talk to a Home Loan Expert at Quicken Loans® who can help you determine the best options for your unique situation.
 Speaking with an expert can ensure you’re making the best decision suitable for your needs.